Participate in the annual Great Shake Out by registering here. This year the shake-out drill is on October 20th at 10:20 a.m.

 The number of earthquakes known to have occurred within Mississippi’s boundaries is small, but the state has been affected by numerous shocks in neighboring states.
-The New Madrid Seismic Zone Earthquake of 1811 and 1812 was felt in Mississippi as far south as the Gulf Coast and caused the banks of the Mississippi River to cave in as far south as Vicksburg.
+The New Madrid Seismic Zone (NMSZ) Earthquake of 1811 and 1812 was felt in Mississippi as far south as the Gulf Coast and caused the banks of the Mississippi River to cave in as far south as Vicksburg.

 The Mississippi Emergency Management Agency continues to focus on programs essential to earthquake hazard reduction.
 The program is broad in scope and includes public awareness and education, training, preparedness, response and recovery planning and mitigation initiatives.
 Federal, state and local partnerships play important roles in accomplishing objectives of the program.